bitrise-io/devcenter/_articles/en/reviews/managing-files-in-generic-file-storage-with-bitrise.md

 published: false

 ---
-You can upload, delete, update, and list any project files with the [relevant Bitrise API](https://api-docs.bitrise.io/) to the `GENERIC FILE STORAGE` section of our `Code Signing` tab.
+You can upload, delete, update, and list any project files in the `GENERIC FILE STORAGE` section of the `Code Signing` tab with the [relevant Bitrise API](https://api-docs.bitrise.io/).
 Should you need more information on how to store your project files, check out [Using the Generic File Storage](/tutorials/how-to-use-the-generic-file-storage/).

 |  Endpoints |   Function|
 |---|---|